In this segment, we are going to show you how to “Install OpenWrt Setup on Raspberry Pi 3 Model B”

-- To start this project download the OpenWrt Raspberry Pi Image from the download link.
+- First, to start this project we need to download the OpenWrt Raspberry Pi Image from the download link.

-- Once, the image downloaded successfully than flash the image to the SD Card.
+- After that, we need to flash the image to the SD Card.

 Formatting the SD Card

 - Now, We need SD Card Formatter tool to format the SD card.

 Flashing the SD Card